Aboriginal cultural heritage in NSW: Questions

 Why do local ACH consultation panels need this support?

-The panels will be groups of individuals involved in a range of activities on the basis of their cultural knowledge and expertise.
+The panels will be groups of individuals involved in a range of activities because of their cultural knowledge and expertise.
 They will need to be supported to participate in these activities in a structured way.
 Local coordination and support bodies will provide a range of support services, including:

 - day to day administration and organisation